 Clinical leadership applies to clinical leads, management, administration, and operations of any health services, health-focused, or social services organization.
 Our program model can be applied broadly across disciplines and roles, and cross-functionally within the health and social services sectors.
 At the same time, the course is designed to be relevant and specific to the context of your current workplace.

-This certificate is open to an interdisciplinary and cross-functional audience of professionals, managers, and leaders within the health, social services, and public health sector.
+This program is open to an interdisciplinary and cross-functional audience of professionals, managers, and leaders within the health, social services, and public health sector.

-Yes, all 5 days should be attended.
-The learning modules may not be instructed in a linear way and attendance of all five days is required in order to capture the overall objectives of the course.
+Yes, all class days and the action learning project needs to be completed.
+The learning modules may not be instructed in a linear way and attendance of all days is required in order to capture the overall objectives of the program.

 What are the program requirements?